developer0hye/YOLO-Augmentator/README.md

 In this repositoty, I implemented 6 augmentation methods.

-You can easily check and understnad the results of each method through the visualization.
+You can easily check and understand the results of each method through the visualization.

-### Hor-Flip
+### Horizontal Flip

 [Example 움짤 첨부]()